Are There Any Cookware Materials That React With Acidic Foods?

 Aluminum cookware is known for its excellent heat conductivity, which allows for quick and even cooking.
 It is lightweight, affordable, and often features nonstick coatings for easy food release.
 However, pure aluminum is a relatively soft and reactive metal, making it unsuitable for direct contact with acidic foods.

-See also What Are The Advantages Of Using Clay Or Earthenware Cookware?
+See also What Are The Advantages Of Cast Iron Cookware?

 Reaction of Aluminum with Acidic Foods